-- Therefore, varieties considered for Mississippi soybean farming should be evaluated using SVT data from a location with a latitude that is similar to that of an intended planting site.
-Otherwise, days to maturity or maturity date of soybeans planted by the producer at that site may not be the same as that indicated in SVT data. - Latitude of the location of an intended planting site can be found on the USGS website, and that of SVT locations is given in the below table.
+- Therefore, varieties considered for Mississippi soybean farming should be evaluated using OVT data from a location with a latitude that is similar to that of an intended planting site.
+Otherwise, days to maturity or maturity date of soybeans planted by the producer at that site may not be the same as that indicated in OVT data. - Latitude of the location of an intended planting site can be found on the USGS website, and that of OVT locations is given in the below table.
 (Hint: one degree of latitude equals about 69.5 miles).
-For best results and if possible, use data from SVT's that are conducted within one degree of latitude to the north or south of an intended planting site.
+For best results and if possible, use data from OVT's that are conducted within one degree of latitude to the north or south of an intended planting site.
+Remember, OVT results from a state with a latitude similar to that of a location in an adjoining state can be used, especially when data from a location at that latitude within a state are not available.

 Statistics.
-LSD (least significant difference) values are used as a statistical tool to determine significant differences among variety yields in SVT results.
+LSD (least significant difference) values are used as a statistical tool to determine significant differences among variety yields in OVT results.
 The average yields of any two varieties being compared must differ by more than the LSD value to be considered different in yield in a particular test.